Abd-Elrahman-Jehad/Abd-Elrahman-Jehad/README.md

 ## 👨‍💻 About Me

-I'm **Abd Elrahman Jehad Aldasht**, a **Software Engineer** specializing in **Front-End Development** with a passion for building modern, responsive, and user-focused websites.
+I'm **Abd Elrahman Jehad Aldasht**, a **Software Engineer** specializing in **Front-End Development**.

-I transform ideas and UI designs into fast, interactive, and maintainable digital experiences using **HTML, CSS, JavaScript, PHP, and Java**, while following clean architecture and software engineering best practices.
+I build modern, responsive, and user-centered websites by transforming ideas and UI designs into fast, interactive, and maintainable digital experiences using **HTML, CSS, JavaScript, PHP, and Java**.

-My focus is on writing scalable, maintainable code, delivering intuitive user experiences, and building high-quality software solutions that combine performance, responsiveness, and usability.
+I enjoy writing clean, scalable code, creating intuitive user experiences, and developing high-quality software that combines performance, responsiveness, and maintainability.

-I'm always looking for opportunities to contribute to meaningful projects, solve real-world problems, and continuously grow as a software engineer.
+I'm always open to collaborating on impactful projects and continuously improving my technical expertise.

 ---